Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

 Apache Airflow is an open-source workflow management platform that can be used to author and manage data pipelines.
 Airflow uses worklows made of directed acyclic graphs (DAGs) of tasks.

-[dbt](https://www.getdbt.com/) is a modern data engineering framework maintained by the [Fishtown Analytics](https://www.fishtownanalytics.com/) that is becoming very popular in modern data architectures, leveraging cloud data platforms like Snowflake. [dbt CLI](https://docs.getdbt.com/dbt-cli/cli-overview) is the open-source version of dbtCloud that is providing similar functionality, but as a SaaS.
+[dbt](https://www.getdbt.com/) is a modern data engineering framework maintained by [dbt Labs](https://www.getdbt.com/) that is becoming very popular in modern data architectures, leveraging cloud data platforms like Snowflake. [dbt CLI](https://docs.getdbt.com/dbt-cli/cli-overview) is the command line interface for running dbt projects.
+The CLI is free to use and open source.

 In this virtual hands-on lab, you will follow a step-by-step guide to using Airflow with dbt to create data transformation job schedulers.

 Let’s get started.
+### Prerequisites
+This guide assumes you have a basic working knowledge of Python and dbt

 ### What You’ll Learn
 - how to use an opensource tool like Airflow to create a data scheduler